brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 And for getting keyboard inputs, we are going to make use of the [`keyPressed(int key)`](http://openframeworks.cc/documentation/application/ofBaseApp.html#!show_keyPressed keyPressed "Documentation Page") function that is already built into your openFrameworks code.
 Like `mousePressed`, this function is called any time a key is pressed.
 We just need to use that integer that is passed in to keyPressed to switch our `drawingMode`.  "r" for rectangle mode, "c" for circle mode, etc.

 But how exactly does an integer tell us which key has been pressed?
 Well that integer is actually the ASCII code for the key that was pressed.
 You can check out the [ASCII wiki](http://en.wikipedia.org/wiki/ASCII "ASCII Wiki Page") for details, but for this chapter, it is enough to just know that ASCII is an agreed upon system for assigning numbers to characters.
-And it turns out to be quite easy to check if that ASCII integer `key` is a particular character.  `key == 'r''

-So here's the code to add to your `keyPressed` function:
+And it turns out to be quite easy to check if that ASCII integer `key` is a particular character.
+Let's see what this looks like in code.
+Add these lines to your `keyPressed` function:

 ```c++
     if (key == 'r') drawingMode = rectangleMode;